cse110-fall22-group35/cse110-fall22-group35/specs/pitch/markdown-pitch.md

 - not tech savy
 - review books
-- get good recomendations
+- get good recommendations

 ### User Stories

 As a book lover, I want to find some good and interesting books, so that I can have some joy in my free time.

 ## User Persona